mu-semtech/mu-ruby-template/README.md

 #### log
 The template provides a `log` object to the user for logging.
 Just do `log.info "Hello world"`.
 The log level can be set through the `LOG_LEVEL` environment variable (default: `info`, values: `debug`, `info`, `warn`, `error`, `fatal`).

+Logs are written to the `/logs` directory in the docker container.

 #### generate_uuid()
 Generate a random UUID (String).